pablosalvador10/gbb-ai-factory/README.md

 - **Interactive Document Engagement**: Navigate complex documents through a chat-like interface, asking questions and receiving answers based on the document's content.
 - **Custom Document Creation**: Produce personalized documents from scratch or templates, catering to diverse needs such as reports, proposals, or research papers.

-### SketchGPT: Harnessing Multi-Agent Architecture for Creative Exploration
+### SketchGPT

+SketchGPT is a multi-agent system utilizing the Autogen framework on the backend.
+It employs DALL·E 3 as the artist agent for generating images and GPT-4o as the evaluator or critic agent.
+This collaboration automates the prompt generation process, leveraging user-provided evaluations to produce high-quality images.

+What can you do with SketchGPT ?

 - **Visualize Your Ideas**: Describe your vision, and Sketch GPT will bring it to life.
 From dreamy landscapes to detailed designs, your imagination sets the boundaries.

-SketchGPT is a multi-agent system using the Autogen framework on the backend, where a critic and a designer work together to automate the prompt generation process based on user-provided evaluations to generate high-quality images.

 ## 🛠️ How Can I Use the App?